susisu/est-ocaml/README.md

 A number is an IEEE 754 double precision floating point number (so it can be `nan` or `inf`).

 A vector value is an array of zero or more values.
-Values in a vector can have any type and can be different to each other.
+Values in a vector can be of any type respectively.

-In the tables below, `*` is used to describe an unknown type, which can be any one of the three types.
+In the tables below, `*` is used to describe *any* type, which depends on what is contained in a vector at runtime.

 #### Predefined constants
 | name      | type   | description                      |